 “We hope to see neighbors from all over town -- from Davidson Pointe to Davidson Landing to Summers Walk -- in the parade and on the green for the concert,” said Fleming.

-Stroll participants are asked to line up on Sunday, July 4 at 251 South Street at 5:15 p.m., and the festivities will begin at 5:30 p.m.
-All residents are encouraged to dress in Independence Day attire and to decorate their wagons, bicycles, tricycles, and pets in red, white, and blue.
-A color guard comprised of members of the police and fire departments will lead the parade up South Street onto Main Street and onto the town green.
+To walk in the stroll, residents are asked to line up in front of the 251 South Street building at 5:15 p.m.
+Police will be closing off South Street (starting at Cathey Street) between 5:10 and 5:35 p.m. so that participants can line up in the road and on the sidewalks.
+Festivities will begin at 5:30 p.m.
+All participants are encouraged to march in the parade dressed in Independence Day attire and to decorate their wagons, bicycles, tricycles, and pets in red, white, and blue.
+A color guard comprised of members of the police and fire departments will lead the parade up South Street onto Main Street and the town green.